MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 Stress-Strain diagram
 ---------------------

-The stress strain diagram is used to visualise how the stress and strain vary with successive load cycles.
+The stress strain diagram is used to visualize how the stress and strain vary with successive load cycles.
 Due to residual tensile and compressive stresses, the stress and strain in the material does not unload in the same way that it loads.
 This results in a hysteresis loop being formed and this is the basis for crack propagation in the material leading to fatigue failure.
 The size of the hysteresis loop increases for higher strains.
-Fatigue tests are typically strain controlled; that is they are subjected to a specifiedamount of strain throughout the test, typically in a sinusoidal pattern.
+Fatigue tests are typically strain controlled; that is they are subjected to a specified amount of strain throughout the test, typically in a sinusoidal pattern.
 Fatigue tests may also be stress controlled, whereby the material is subjected to a specified amount of stress.
-This function accepts either input (max_stress or max_strain) and will find the corresponding stress and strain as required.
+This function accepts either input (max_stress or max_strain) and will find the corresponding stress or strain as required.
 If you do not specify min_stress or min_strain then it is assumed to be negative of the maximum value.

 The cyclic loading sequence defaults to begin with tension, but can be changed using initial_load_direction='compression'.
-If your test begins with compression it is important to specify this as the residual stress effects will affect the results.
+If your test begins with compression it is important to specify this as the residual stresses in the material from the initial loading will affect the results for the first reversal.
+Only the initial loading and the first two reversals are plotted.

-When a min_stress or min_strain is specified that results in a non-zero mean stress, there are several mean stress correction methods that are available.
-These are 'morrow', 'modified_morrow' (also known as Manson-Halford) , and 'SWT' (Smith-Watson-Topper).
-Only the first three reversals are plotted.
 For most materials the shape of the hysteresis loop will change over many hundreds of cycles as a result of fatigue hardening (also known as work-hardening) or fatigue-softening.
 More on this process is available in the `eFatigue training documents <https://www.efatigue.com/training/Chapter_5.pdf>`_.

 Note that if you do not have the parameters K, n, but you do have stress and strain data then you can use the function 'stress_strain_life_parameters_from_data'.
 This will be shown in the first example below.